The Forest industry includes loggers, foresters, paper mills, sawmills, cabinet makers, and many others.

 Often one of the tools needed to manage a forest is a harvest.
-A logger is utilized to harvest dead and dying trees, suppressed trees, over-mature trees and any other trees that have been selected to accomplish the management goals.
-However, without a market there would be no place to send the trees that are harvested.
-Thus the critical need to promote the health and vigor of Pennsylvania’s sawmills, paper mills, cabinet makers, etc. Without a market for the wood products there would be no income for the landowner and therefore, less incentive to practice proper forest management.
+A logger is utilized to harvest dead and dying trees, suppressed trees, over-mature trees, and any other trees that have been selected to accomplish the management goals.
+However, without a market, there would be no place to send the trees that are harvested.
+Thus the critical need to promote the health and vigor of Pennsylvania’s sawmills, paper mills, cabinet makers, etc. Without a market for wood products, there would be no income for the landowner and therefore, less incentive to practice proper forest management.

 For more information, visit: